webbingbrasil/filament-advancedfilter/README.md

 DateFilter::make('published_at')
 ```

-This filter allows user to search records in some conditions:
+This filter allows users to search records in the following conditions:

 - Is equal/not equal to user's input
 - Is on or after/before user's input